-After installing the child restraint system, make sure it is secured in place.
-If it is not restrained securely, it may cause injury to the child in the event of a sudden stop or accident.

-When not using the child restraint system, keep it secured with the seat belt or place it somewhere other than in passenger compartment.
-This will prevent it injuring passengers in the event of a sudden stop or accident.
+After installing the child restraint system, make sure it is secured in place following the manufacturer's instructions.
+If it is not restrained securely, it can cause injury to the child in the event of a sudden stop or accident.
+When not using the child restraint system, keep it secured with the seat belt.
+This will prevent it from injuring passengers in the event of a sudden stop or accident.